 “How can you be certain?”

 “Because she looked at you as if you were her prize.
-As if all the suffering and fighting was for you and the life you would build together.
+As if all the suffering and fighting were for you and the life you would build together.
 No way she ran from that.”

 To the Shah, I must’ve seemed a feeble man forced to hold his tears.